 How to Make Frosting Without Powdered Sugar?
 (Step by Step)

-As previously said, preparing frosting without powdered sugar is simple.
+As mentioned above, making frosting without powdered sugar is easy.
 Additionally, it merely only a few steps.

 To make frosting without powdered sugar, the first thing you have to do is gather up all of your ingredients.
 This includes the following: